GerHobbelt/cef-wiki/MasterBuildQuickStart.md

 Systems can be configured using dedicated hardware or a [VMware](http://www.vmware.com/products/player), [Parallels](http://www.parallels.com/eu/products/desktop/download/) or [VirtualBox](https://www.virtualbox.org/wiki/Downloads) virtual machine.
 For a comprehensive overview of the available tools and configurations visit the [BranchesAndBuilding](https://bitbucket.org/chromiumembedded/cef/wiki/BranchesAndBuilding.md) Wiki page.

+When you’re ready to contribute your changes back to the CEF project see the [ContributingWithGit](https://bitbucket.org/chromiumembedded/cef/wiki/ContributingWithGit.md) Wiki page for instructions on creating a pull request.

 # File Structure

 The same file structure will be used on all platforms. `~` can be any path that does not include spaces or special characters.
 We'll be building this directory structure for each platform in the following next sections.